Annex-Engineering/TradRack/docs/Tuning.md

 See the drawings below for a visualization of the toolhead-specific lengths on toolheads with various sensor setups.
-Colorful labels are length settings, and black labels in parentheseses are references that are used to determine the starting or ending points of the length settings.
+Colorful labels are length settings, and black labels in parentheses are references that are used to determine the starting or ending points of the length settings.